our Planet

 CDP Reporting

 TRT recognizes the threat that the entire world community faces with climate change.
 To increase our transparency TRT joined the Carbon Disclosure Project in 2020 and in 2021 began reporting into the forum.
+Our efforts show improvement year over year as our initial assessment now compares favorably with other industries in our sector.
+By establishing science-based targets we hope to continue that trend and lay the groundwork for projects that will make material progress.
 TRT has worked to hold our emissions in check to prevent any rise in global temperature over 1.5C between now and 2030 and beyond.
-However, the proof is in the pudding … or in this case, the data.
+However, the proof is in the data.
 The environmental impact we have on the planet is reported to the regulatory agencies on a continuous basis and shared with the public in our annual Sustainability Report.
 The CDP Project is another opportunity to become an active part in reducing the impact of climate change that affects us all.

 TRT has a stated goal of limiting our carbon footprint so to support the 1.5C Climate Challenge over the next 10 years.
 We began this initiative in 2017 EBY (Emission Baseline Year) and have reduced our carbon footprint by 5%.
 Initiatives that limit carbon emissions will help to achieve this goal.